Kong/kongponents/docs/components/popover.md

 ### buttonText

 Popover trigger button text.
-If you want to use your custom element as popover trigger, check out [`default` slot](#default).
+If you want to use your custom element as a popover trigger, check out the [`default` slot](#default).

 <KPop button-text="Open popover">
   <template #content>